The third edition of Think Stats is not for sale yet, but if you would like to support this project, you can buy me a coffee.

 But we might want evidence that is more persuasive and an answer that is more reliable.
 By those standards, anecdotal evidence usually fails, because:

 • Small number of observations: If pregnancy length is longer for first babies, the difference is probably small compared to natural variation.
-In that case, we might have to compare a large number of pregnancies to be sure that a difference exists.
+In that case, we might have to compare a large number of pregnancies to know whether there is a difference.

 • Selection bias: People who join a discussion of this question might be interested because their first babies were late.
 In that case the process of selecting data would bias the results.